-Traffic Data - this consists of information on the identities of the senders and recipients of electronic messages, and metadata including the timing, frequency and duration of the exchanges.
-This category of evidence is more intrusive than subscriber data so the justification for it needs to be examined by the U.S. Department of Justice ('DOJ').
-For this type of material, the U.S. needs to receive a request for this material (rather than direct contact with the ISP) and, in that request, the requesting State has to demonstrate that the evidence sought is "relevant" to its case.
+Traffic Data - this includes information on the identities of the senders and recipients of electronic messages, and metadata including the timing, frequency and duration of the exchanges, and other information about the user's online activity.
+Where the information cannot be obtained directly from the ISP, a request for this material may need to be sent to the U.S.; in that request, the requesting State has to demonstrate that the evidence sought is "relevant and material" to its case.